The Paramount Importance of Media

 In 2004, New Mexico District Attorney Scot Key filed multiple counts of criminal animal cruelty against NIH contractor Charles River Laboratories—the world’s largest supplier of animals for experimentation—for the deaths of chimpanzees Rex and Ashley, and the near-death of Topsy.
 Key’s courageous act was the first time in history that an entire company was charged with criminal cruelty.
 CRL operated the NIH-owned Alamogordo Primate Facility, which NIH created as the successor to the Coulston Foundation.
 Despite receiving a subpoena from the D.A., CRL refused to disclose the chimps’ medical records., and tried to dismiss the charges with multiple legal technicalities that had nothing to do with the merits of the case.
 The company won on perhaps the most egregious: failing to provide veterinary care fell under the cruelty statute’s legal definition of veterinary practice.
 The case eventually reached the New Mexico Supreme Court, with amicus petitions filed by Jane Goodall and others.
 Because of CRL’s refusal to provide the chimps’ medical records, In Defense of Animals filed a FOIA request that led to a successful five-year legal battle against NIH to obtain records for hundreds of chimpanzees at the APF, upon which the landmark McClatchy Special Report “Chimps: Life in the Lab” was based.
 One of CRL’s arguments for preventing the state of New Mexico from enforcing its own cruelty statute was that the chimpanzees were federal property, and how dare the state of New Mexico tell the federal government what it could do with its property.
 If that was CRL’s attitude about chimps, what chance does any species have?

-A group that has long criticized the facility, In Defense of Animals, claims the situation has not improved.
+The National Institutes of Health (NIH)-owned chimpanzee facility in Alamogordo, New Mexico, faces new animal-welfare accusations.
+On 7 September the state district attorney in Otero County filed criminal animal-cruelty charges against Charles River Laboratories, which runs the facility under a 10-year contract from NIH, and veterinarian Rick Lee, who heads the staff there….A group that has long criticized the facility, In Defense of Animals, claims the situation has not improved.
 Based on reports from whistleblowers inside the lab, the group lobbied the district attorney to bring animal-cruelty charges in the deaths of two chimps: Rex, a 16-year-old with liver and kidney failure, allegedly was left unconscious in the care of night security guards when the daytime shift of medical personnel ended.
 He was found dead a few hours later, apparently having suffocated on his vomit.
 Ashley, a 16-year-old female, was attacked by 11 other chimps and severely injured.
 Although prone to hemorrhage, she allegedly was also left without medical care overnight and was found dead by security guards.
 Critics also charge that a third chimp, Topsy, a 26-year-old female, was left without care overnight while bleeding from a wound sustained in a fight.
 She was found listless and pale the next morning and required emergency blood transfusions.

-Eric Kleiman of the California-based In Defense of Animals, which opposes use of animals in research, said he was astonished to hear of the Court’s suggestion that prosecutors should seek changes in the [animal cruelty] law.
+Rex, a 16-year-old chimpanzee retired from medical experimentation, died in 2002 on the overnight shift at the Alamogordo Primate Facility where he lived.
+Prosecutors said he was disconnected from devices after he was anesthetized and suctioned all day to keep him from choking.
+Animal care workers went home after instructing security staff to check him hourly instead of every other hour.
+Whether that constitutes abandonment or falls within the definition of “practice of veterinary care” is at the crux of a case now before the New Mexico Supreme Court…Eric Kleiman of the California-based In Defense of Animals, which opposes use of animals in research, said he was astonished to hear of the Court’s suggestion that prosecutors should seek changes in the law.
 “The Legislature got fed up because of death after death from inadequate veterinary care” at what was then the Coulston Foundation, he said.
 “In 2001, they removed the blanket exemption (for research facilities) precisely because of abuses at this very same facility.”…Kleiman said although NIH is supposed to regulate, it is legally responsible for the actions of its contractor [Charles River Laboratories], making it a classic fox-guarding-the-henhouse situation.
 “I’ve been investigating this place for 14 years now,” he said.
 “I would make this morbid joke that if they ever found a chimp shot dead in the head, they’d rule it a suicide.
 So that’s the regulatory environment Charles River is in.
 It really is a no man’s land.”

-Moulton Chinchilla—A Slow-Motion Trainwreck
+Moulton Chinchilla—A Slow Motion Trainwreck

-Long-tailed chinchillas (Chinchilla lanigera) are squirrel-size rodents native to the Andes.
+Biomedical researchers rely on chinchillas–docile South American rodents with ears strikingly similar to those of humans—for studies of ear infections and hearing loss.
+But the two main U.S. chinchilla suppliers to research labs have for years violated the U.S. Animal Welfare Act, according to the U.S. Department of Agriculture (USDA), which enforces that law.
+Until the pandemic descended, the two suppliers sent hundreds of animals to U.S. labs.
+Those suppliers failed to identify and treat sick and injured animals, kept them in filthy barns and excrement-laden enclosures, and failed to clear dead animals, according to USDA inspection reports recently restored to full public view…..Long-tailed chinchillas (Chinchilla lanigera) are squirrel-size rodents native to the Andes.
 In 2019, U.S. biomedical researchers used 1250 of the animals, down by about one-third from the numbers used in 2014, according to USDA data curated by AWI….“There is a crying need for preventing taxpayer money from going to places with these [kinds of] records,” says Eric Kleiman, an AWI researcher.
 "It's ultimately the researcher's responsibility.
 They are the ones working with the animals.”

-The hearing lasted 18 days and was the first animal welfare case involving research animals to go before a judge in six years, according to Eric Kleiman, a researcher at the nonprofit Animal Welfare Institute.
-“Like so much of what the USDA does,” Kleiman says, the judge’s suspension now, years after the violations began, is “too little, too late.”
+Between 2013 and 2018, Moulton Chinchilla Ranch, which now has about 750 chinchillas, accumulated more than a hundred violations of the Animal Welfare Act….At a U.S. Department of Agriculture (USDA) administrative hearing that concluded on October 8, Judge Jill Clifton revoked Moulton’s license to breed chinchillas and issued $18,000 in penalties in an oral decision.
+She said that the welfare violations at Moulton Chinchilla Ranch were part of an overall pattern of chronic problems with the animals’ health, sanitation, and safety….The hearing lasted 18 days and was the first animal welfare case involving research animals to go before a judge in six years, according to Eric Kleiman, a researcher at the nonprofit Animal Welfare Institute….“Like so much of what the USDA does,” Kleiman says, the judge’s suspension now, years after the violations began, is “too little, too late.”

 Santa Cruz Biotechnology